-In addition to receiving cash contributions, SBH receives in-kind contributions of food, clothing and jewelry from various donors.
+In addition to receiving cash contributions, SBH receives in-kind contributions of food, clothing and other items of value from various donors.
 It is the policy of SBH to record the estimated fair value of certain in-kind donations as an expense in its consolidated financial statements, and similarly increase contribution revenue by a like amount.
-During the years ended December 31, 2021 and 2020, the Organization received in-kind contributions of \$783,657 and \$222,706, respectively.
+Fair value is estimated based on the amount that would be received for selling the goods in their principal markets.
+The Organization did not receive any in-kind contributions during the year ended December 31, 2022.
+During the year ended December 31, 2021, the Organization received in-kind contributions of food, clothing and jewelry, in the amounts of \$75,722, \$23,000 and \$684,935, respectively.
+These in-kind contributions did not have any donor-imposed restrictions and were all utilized for programmatic purposes.